Nishchayverma/Alumini_tracking/README.md

 ## Features

-I have designed half the UI needed for the project using firebase while the functional part of app ,ie, connecting with backend remains.
+I have designed half the UI needed for the project using flutter while the functional part of app ,ie, connecting with backend remains.
 I plan to use firebase for providing flexible backend.